Skip to main content

 - name: systemd-socket

-The name in this configuration is a reference to the system-volume defined in either system settings or site specification .
+The name in this configuration is a reference to the system-volume defined in either system settings or system resource profile.
+An example system volume declaration:

 A system volume may be requested in an application specification: